Values in Action (VIA)

 VIA in Meridian Secondary School

-In alignment to Meridian Secondary School’s values to develop our students to be part of a Caring community, the VIA programme is a multi-prong approach which builds on the Service-Learning experiences of our students as they move on from year to year.
+In alignment to Meridian Secondary School’s values to develop our students to be part of a Caring community, the VIA programme is a multi-pronged approach which builds on the Service-Learning experiences of our students as they move on from year to year.
+Students use the Design Thinking approach in VIA to enable them to develop a sense of empathy, gain a deeper understanding of social issues and work together on a project to impact the community positively.

-Meridian Secondary School uses a multi-prong approach in VIA based on:
+Meridian Secondary School uses a multi-pronged approach in VIA as shown below:

 - VIA contribution is tracked in their individual CCA-VIA records and used for